SuboptimalEng/orbital/README.md

 # 💻 Developer Guide

-This part of the README is dedicated for programmers who wish to get the technical details for Orbital.
-Feel free to
+This part of the README is dedicated for anyone who wishes to get into the technical details of Orbital.

 ## Tech Stack